Inventors-Hub/SwarmChat/README.md

   - Agents are controlled by behavior trees defined in an XML file (`tree.xml`), using the `py_trees` framework.
   - Real-time simulation updates streamed via a Gradio web interface.

+- **Behavior Tree Generator**:

+  - DeepSeek leverages a Llama-based model to dynamically generate behavior trees in XML format.
+  - Automatically extracts available behaviors from the SwarmAgent class and constructs a detailed prompt using a predefined XML template.
+  - Generates and saves new behavior tree configurations (updating tree.xml) based on user-specified tasks.

 - **Integrated Interface**:
   - A unified Gradio web interface for both audio and text inputs.
   - Live streaming of the simulation environment.